AkshayRaina/Cruise-Management-System/README.md

 Institution: HKBK College of Engineering, Bangalore | Visvesvaraya Technological University, Karnataka

-The objective and scope of the project was to collect all the related information about a customer’s voyage.
-The software involves all the facilities provided at the customers’ disposal.
-The software is used to record the customer’s personal details and expenses, and to compute the bills.
+• Collect related information for customer’s voyage with facilities provided at customer’s disposal.
+• The software is used to record the customer’s personal details, expenses and computing bills.
+• During implementation necessary support and training is provided to expertise the software.
+• It simplifies the task and reduces the paper work.

 Follow the following steps: